-When you’re craving that warm, old-fashioned, oatmeal raisin cookie, this is your recipe.
-These cookies are so easy to whip up, they give you that good old-fashioned flavor and are perfect for an afternoon snack with a glass of milk.
+This is your recipe when you’re craving a soft, chewy, old-fashioned oatmeal raisin cookie.
+These cookies are easy to make and perfect for an afternoon snack with a glass of milk.

 - Baking Sheet